Faisal-Shahrani/COVID-19-Detection-using-chest-X-RAY-images/README.md

 ###        <h3 align="center">1.Introduction and Abstract</h3>

-In this [project](Covid_19.ipynb), we performed the binary classification of chest x-ray images using Neural Network Model to find the patient is covid-19 positive or normal.
+In this [project](Covid_19.ipynb), we performed the binary classification of chest x-ray images using the Neural Network Model to find whether the patient is COVID-19 positive or normal.
 Most of the Computer Vision tasks are surrounded around CNN architectures, as the basis of most of the problems is to classify an image into known labels.
-Artificial neural networks were great for the task which wasn’t possible for Conventional Machine learning algorithms, but in case of processing images with fully connected hidden layers, ANN takes a very long time to be trained.
-Due to this, CNN was used to first reduces the size of images using convolutional layers and pooling layers and then feed the reduced data to fully connected layers.
-A CNN based [VGG16](covid19-vgg16.h5) model is used here for classification.
+Artificial neural networks were great for the task which wasn’t possible for Conventional Machine learning algorithms, but in the case of processing images with fully connected hidden layers, ANN takes a very long time to be trained.
+Due to this, CNN was used to first reduce the size of images using convolutional layers and pooling layers and then feed the reduced data to fully connected layers.
+A CNN-based [VGG16](covid19-vgg16.h5) model is used here for classification.

 ###         <h3 align="center">2.Dataset</h3>

 The [dataset](DATASET) on which the project is implemented is fetched from [Kaggle](https://www.kaggle.com/) to conduct the experiment on it.
-Dataset contains images of [covid](DATASET/COVID) and [normal](DATASET/NORMAL) x-rays.
+The dataset contains images of [covid](DATASET/COVID) and [normal](DATASET/NORMAL) x-rays.
 We divided it into two halves training and testing.
-80% of data is used for training and 20% is used for testing.
+80% of the data is used for training and 20% is used for testing.

 ![Alt text](Image/image.png)